-Test Environment

-Mindcraft tested iWS and Stronghold using the Ziff-Davis Benchmark Operation WebBench 3.0 benchmark.
+Test Environment Mindcraft tested iWS and Stronghold using the Ziff-Davis Benchmark Operation WebBench 3.0 benchmark.
 We used standard WebBench 3.0 tests and developed some of our own tests to show Java servlet and Java Server Page performance as well as to facilitate comparing the various Web server application interfaces.
 For example, the e-commerce tests we ran used the standard WebBench e-commerce test with the SSL dynamic and regular dynamic programs replaced by a Java servlet or CGI program.
 The Test Details section of this white paper provides full descriptions of the tests.
 Mindcraft used a Sun Enterprise 450 server with 4 x 400 MHz CPUs and 2 GB of memory to test both iWS and Stronghold.
+We disabled three of the CPUs for the one-processor test configurations.
 The system was running the Solaris 2.6 operating system.
+Conclusions - The iPlanet Web Server lets you deploy high-performance applications as Java servlets instead of C CGI programs. - The iPlanet Web Server significantly outperforms Stronghold for all types of dynamic file access.
+Mindcraft Certification Mindcraft certifies that the benchmark results reported in this white paper accurately represent the performance of iPlanet Web Server, Enterprise Edition 4.0, Stronghold 2.4.2, and Apache JServ 1.0 running on a Sun Enterprise 450 server configured and tested as specified herein.
+Our test results should be reproducible by others using the same test lab configuration, the same Sun server configuration, and the same software configurations documented in this white paper.
+Changes • Added test results for 1-CPU configurations NOTICE: